Student Records Policy

 - The right to provide written consent before Quinnipiac discloses personally identifiable information contained in the student’s educational records, except to the extent that FERPA authorizes disclosure without consent.

 One exception that permits disclosure without consent is disclosure to school officials with legitimate educational interests.
 A school official is a person employed by Quinnipiac University in an administrative, supervisory, academic, research or support staff position (including but not limited to law enforcement unit personnel, health staff, and athletic staff and coaches); a person or company with whom Quinnipiac has contracted (such as an attorney, auditor or collection agent); a person serving on the Board of Trustees; or a student serving on an official committee, such as a disciplinary or grievance committee, or assisting another school official in performing his or her tasks.

-A school official has a legitimate educational interest if the official needs to review an educational record to fulfill his or her professional responsibility.
+A school official has a legitimate educational interest if the official needs to review an educational record to fulfill their professional responsibility.
 Upon request, Quinnipiac also discloses educational records without consent to officials of another school in which a student seeks or intends to enroll.